sdvdxl/influxdb.com/content/docs/v0.9/concepts/crosswalk.md

 Building on this comparison of database terminology, InfluxDB's [continuous queries](https://influxdb.com/docs/v0.9/query_language/continuous_queries.html) and [replication policies](https://influxdb.com/docs/v0.9/administration/administration.html) are similar to stored procedures in an SQL database.
 They're specified once and then performed regularly and automatically.

 Of course, there are some major disparities between SQL databases and InfluxDB.
-SQL JOINs aren't available for InfluxDB measurements; your schema design should reflect that difference.
+SQL `JOIN`s aren't available for InfluxDB measurements; your schema design should reflect that difference.
 And, as we mentioned above, a measurement is like an SQL table where the primary index is always pre-set to time.
-InfluxDB timestamps must be in UNIX epoch (GMT) or formatted as a date-time string valid under RFC 3339.
+InfluxDB timestamps must be in UNIX epoch (GMT) or formatted as a date-time string valid under RFC3339.

 For more detailed descriptions of the InfluxDB terms mentioned in this section see our [Glossary of Terms](https://influxdb.com/docs/v0.9/concepts/glossary.html).